Characters: The Dark Knight Saga Other Costumed Characters

 - Real Men Wear Pink: He wears makeup, lipstick, has green hair and wears a tailored purple suit and makes every mob boss and cop in Gotham tremble in fear.
 He also disguises himself as a female nurse in one scene, complete with curly blonde wig, heels, a knee-high skirt and pink hemming.

-- Red Herring Shirt: In the opening scene of The Dark Knight, a mob-employed bank manager tries to take down the clowns with a sawed off shotgun, killing Chuckles and hitting Grumpy in the shoulder, then is shot down by Bozo.
+- Red Herring Shirt: In the opening scene, a mob-employed bank manager tries to take down the clowns with a sawed off shotgun, killing Chuckles and hitting Grumpy in the shoulder, then is shot down by Bozo.
 Unfortunately for him, Bozo is secretly The Joker.